JagminasJ/AutoTaskMCP/COPILOT_STUDIO_GUIDE.md

 PRIMARY TOOLS FOR COMMON QUERIES:
 - getTicketsByCompanyName: Use this FIRST when user asks for tickets by company name (e.g., "show me tickets for Company Name" or "latest 5 tickets for Company Name").
 This tool automatically handles company lookup, date filtering, sorting by date (most recent first), and returns actual ticket details.
 DO NOT use ticketsQueryCount.
 DO NOT enumerate or count tickets - this tool already returns the most recent tickets sorted by date.
 The tool handles all filtering and sorting server-side, so you get the most recent tickets directly without needing to count or paginate.

+- getTicketsByResourceName: Use this when user asks for tickets assigned to a resource by name (e.g., "show me tickets assigned to Joey Jagminas" or "open tickets for John Smith").
+This tool automatically handles resource lookup, ticket querying, and returns actual ticket details.
+CRITICAL: When user asks for "open tickets", "active tickets", or "not closed/completed", ALWAYS set excludeStatus: [3, 5] to exclude completed (3) and closed (5) tickets.
+The tool will also automatically filter out closed/completed tickets and ensure tickets have recent activity (last 90 days) to be considered "current".

 WORKFLOW FOR COMPANY NAME QUERIES:
 OPTION 1 (RECOMMENDED): Use getTicketsByCompanyName tool directly with companyName parameter.
 This handles everything automatically.